What Are the Odds of a Hole in One?

 There are several lists of players who have achieved a hole in one:

-- The United States Golf Register has a website where individual golfers can register holes in one.
+- The United States Golf Register has a website where individual golfers can register their hole-in-one

-- Golf clubs typically keep a record of all holes in one made on their course.
+- Golf clubs typically keep a record of all hole-in-ones made on their course

-Mancil Davis is often called the "King of Aces" and is regarded as the professional record holder for most holes in one with an official total of 51 hole-in-ones.
-In April 2007, Elsie McLean, at age 102, became the oldest person on record to get a hole in one.
+Mancil Davis is often called the "King of Aces" and is regarded as the professional record holder for most hole-in-ones with an official total of 51.
+In April 2007, Elsie McLean, at age 102, became the oldest person on record to get a hole-in-one.
 She made the historic shot at Bidwell Park.

-To a player, hitting a hole in one is a significant event and often results in buying the clubhouse a round of drinks—an expensive tradition for which many private golf club members carry insurance.
-The odds of hitting a hole in one are significant because it reflects what a unique accomplishment it is.
-Because large prizes such as automobiles are often used a prizes for a hole in one during a tournament, the odds can also take a practical significance for tournament organizers.
+To a player, making a hole-in-one is a significant event and often results in buying the clubhouse a round of drinks—an expensive tradition for which many private golf club members carry insurance.
+The odds of making a hole-in-one are significant because it reflects what a unique accomplishment it is.
+Because large prizes such as automobiles are often used a prizes for a hole-in-one during a tournament, the odds can also take a practical significance for tournament organizers.